michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Other queries pertaining to this process or instructions included on the application may be made to (517) 335–6198 during official working hours.

 Walk-in requests may also be made at the State Secondary Complex, Secretary of State Building, 7064 Crowner Drive, Dimondale.
-Requestors will simply be required to present their driver's license and pay a fee of $12 to obtain their driving record.
+To obtain their driving record, requestors must present their driver's license and pay a fee of $12.

 How to Recover Lost Traffic Tickets in Michigan

-To access lost traffic tickets using ePAY, requestors are required to provide information regarding the ticket such as the traffic citation number and the personal information of the driver.
-Similarly, to obtain lost traffic tickets from the district court which processed the citation, the requesting party may contact the courthouse with information regarding the ticket such as the citation number, the violation and the place and date were the ticket was issued.
+To access lost traffic tickets using ePAY, requestors must provide information regarding the ticket, such as the traffic citation number and the driver's personal information.
+Similarly, to obtain lost traffic tickets from the district court that processed the citation, the requesting party may contact the courthouse with details regarding the ticket, such as the citation number, the violation, and the place and date where the ticket was issued.

 Michigan's Driving Record Point System

-The state of Michigan operates a driver's license point system which ascribes motorists driving record points with each traffic violation.
-The points added to a record depend primarily on the severity of the damage caused by the violation—this is as established by the Michigan Vehicle Code.
+The state of Michigan operates a driver's license point system that assigns motorists driving record points with each traffic violation.
+The points added to a record depend primarily on the severity of the damage caused by the violation, as established by the Michigan Vehicle Code.

-Points placed on a driver's record remain for two years from the day of the citation or conviction.
-This is unless the offense is set aside by a court following a contested hearing.
+Points placed on a driver's record remain for two years from the day of the citation or conviction unless a court sets aside the offense following a contested hearing.

-If a driver receives up to four points on their record in under two years, they become eligible to receive a warning letter from the office of the secondary of state.
-If up to 12 points are accumulated within the 2-year period, the driver will be required to retake a driving exam, which will review the driver's driving record, traffic knowledge, and eye health.
-Following the re-examination, the driver may be allowed to proceed without additional penalties or may have their license revoked or suspended for extended periods.
+If a driver receives up to four points on their record in under two years, they become eligible to receive a warning letter from the office of the Secretary of State.
+If up to 12 points are accumulated within the 2 years, the driver will be required to retake a driving exam to review the driver's driving record, traffic knowledge, and eye health.
+Following the re-examination, the driver may proceed without additional penalties or have their license revoked or suspended for extended periods.

 How to Prepare for Traffic Court